Farama-Foundation/ViZDoom/docs/api_cpp/utils.md

 Calculates the number of seconds that will pass during specified number of tics.

+## Doom fixed point conversion functions

 ---
-## `doomFixedToDouble`
+### `doomFixedToDouble`

 | C++    | `double doomFixedToDouble(int / double doomFixed)`      |
 | :--    | :--                                                     |
 | Python | `doom_fixed_to_double(doomFixed: int | float) -> float` |

-Converts Doom's fixed point numeral to a floating point value.
+Converts fixed point numeral to a floating point value.
+Doom's engine internaly use fixed point numbers.
+If you read them directly from `USERX` variables, you may want to convert them to floating point numbers.

 See also:
 - [`Enums: User variables` in `GameVariables`](./enums.md#user-acs-variables)